susanyang17/doc/dev-ref/Configuration.md

 Default value: **false**

-Set the property to `true` and ZSS will import formula cache of an Excel file and it can reduce the file loading time because ZSS doesn't need to re-evaluate formulas at loading.
+Set the property to `true` and Keikai will import formula cache of an Excel file and it can reduce the file loading time because Keikai doesn't need to re-evaluate formulas at loading.

 ``` xml